DiscoveryDNA/week_1_welcome/README.md

 - Email your team preference
 - Give me your github username
 - In the folder `fasta_exercise`.
 Make a program that reads in the `pdm2_neurogenic.fa` and performs one or all of the tasks mentioned below.
 You can perform in R or Python.
-When you have a working script, please up load into the 'fasta_exercise' directory.
+When you have a working script, please up load into the `fasta_exercise` directory.
+Please fork repo and make pull request to add.

 Program Tasks: